FedEx (FDX) to Spin Off Freight Business on June 1, Expected Valuation Boost

 About ARCB

 ArcBest Corporation is a logistics company.
-It leverages technology and a full suite of solutions to meet its customers’ supply chain needs.
+It leverages technology and a full suite of solutions to meet its customers' supply chain needs.
 Its segments include Asset-Based, which consists of ABF Freight System, Inc. and certain other subsidiaries, and Asset-Light, which includes MoLo Solutions, LLC (MoLo), Panther, and certain other subsidiaries.
-The Asset-Based segment provides less-than-truckload (LTL) services through ABF Freight’s motor carrier operations.
+The Asset-Based segment provides less-than-truckload (LTL) services through ABF Freight's motor carrier operations.
 Its Asset-Based segment offers transportation of general commodities through standard, time-critical, and LTL services.
-The Asset-Light segment includes the ground expedite services of Panther; its truckload operations, including the truckload brokerage services of MoLo; household goods moving services under the U-Pack brand and its managed transportation solutions.
-Its truckload and dedicated services provide third-party transportation brokerage services by sourcing various capacity solutions including dry van over-the-road.
+The Asset-Light segment offers customers integrated logistics solutions which include truckload, managed transportation, expedite, international, moving, and other logistics services.
+The U-Pack brand provides household moving services.
+Its truckload service, including MoLo, provides third-party transportation brokerage services by sourcing various capacity solutions.

 About the author